 Through the Education for Justice (E4J) initiative, the United Nations Office on Drugs and Crime has developed a series of university modules and other tools to assist academics teaching on some of today's most crucial threats.
 Specifically, E4J aims to support tertiary level educators and academics in their efforts to transmit knowledge and create a deeper understanding of rule of law related issues, with a focus on the subject areas of crime prevention and criminal justice, anti-corruption, organized crime, trafficking in persons and smuggling of migrants, firearms, cybercrime, wildlife crime, counter-terrorism as well as integrity and ethics.
 More than 600 academics and national experts from more than 550 universities and 114 countries contributed to the development of the university module series and participated in related activities.
 Since its inception, E4J has brought together more than 1,700 lecturers to support them in their efforts to teach on SDG 16 and rule of law related topics.
-In addition, several partners actively support the dissemination and translation of modules in various languages to make them accessible to a diverse global audience.
+In addition, several partners actively support E4J in the dissemination and translation of modules in various languages in order to make them accessible to a diverse and global audience.

 This feature allows lecturers to put together their own course by choosing elements from various E4J university modules, in full or in part, from different topic areas in line with their needs.

 E4J developed a Resource Guide to support those who organize Model United Nations (MUN) conferences to incorporate issues from UNODC mandate areas into their conferences.

 A networking platform is currently being developed by E4J, where lecturers will be able to connect with each other and with the E4J team.
 For a start, please